 Partial to red wine?
 Red wine can also stain your teeth.
 Drink only white wine?
 Okay, no staining.
 But white wine is usually more acidic than red.
 Whichever wine is your weakness, you need to take the same precautions as with other dangerous things you drink.
 Rinse your mouth after drinking, choose versions with less sugar, and avoid carbonation (i.e., the bubbles in champagne).

-Obviously, you can’t stop drinking.
+Obviously, you can’t stop drinking liquids in general.
 And you’re unlikely to choose plain water as the only beverage you swallow.
 But you can make a difference in your oral health by being aware of the downside of your favorite drinks, and taking steps to minimize their effect.
 Drink them less often, perhaps, and rinse your mouth with water after you partake.
 Notice, too, if your teeth become sensitive to certain drinks and be sure to avoid those.

 Of course, if you are currently experiencing sensitivity issues, eroded enamel, or tooth decay, it’s already time to contact our office.
 Our professionals can determine if any damage has been done and what steps we can take together to improve your oral health.